 - What this program does not cover:

 - Work performed for which a permit cannot be obtained

 - Supply and installation of electro-pneumatic backwater valve

 - The replacement of a back-up valve (except replacement of a non functioning cast-iron type BWV)

 - All eligible basement flooding protection work must be performed by a contractor/licensed plumber of master plumber.
 The plumber or master plumber should be able to present a current City of Windsor Licence.
-If you have any concerns about whether or not the plumber is licensed, please contact the City's Licensing Department cannot recommend specific plumbing contractors or provide a list of licensed plumbing contractors.
+If you have any concerns about whether or not the plumber is licensed, please contact 311.
+Please note that the City's Licensing Department cannot recommend specific plumbing contractors or provide a list of licensed plumbing contractors.

 - If a backwater valve is installed by a contractor, a licensed plumber must certify its installation.

 - If a sump pump is installed, please ensure the disconnection and capping of leads from the foundation drains to the floor drains.

 - Any work performed by the homeowner themselves does not qualify for subsidy.